STANDARD OPERATING PROCEDURES

 - Ring the disabled bell to inform the staff they have arrived and are waiting.

-- Wait by the clear doors until they are triaged by the nurse who will supply them with hand sanitiser and take their temperature.
-(If temperature is not okay, patient will be asked to return home and rebook after self-isolating for 7 days.)
+- Wait by the clear doors until they are triaged by the receptionist who will supply them with hand sanitiser and take their temperature before entering the Practice.
+(If temperature is not okay, patient will be asked to return home and rebook after self-isolating for 10 days.)

-- Receptionist will open the door for patient and allow patient their distance to exit the surgery.
+- Receptionist will open the door and allow patient their distance to exit the practice.

 - Door will be locked again.